Bit Efficient Toeplitz Covariance Estimation

 the following aspects are typically of interest: \begin{itemize} \item \textbf{Vector Sample Complexity (VSC)}: The number of coarse samples $\dot{\boldsymbol{x}}^{(1)}, \ldots, \dot{\boldsymbol{x}}^{(n)}$ required by the estimator $\hat{T}$ to approximate $T$.

 \item \textbf{Entry Sample Complexity (ESC)}: The number of entries observed in each coarse sample.

 \item \textbf{Resolution}: Higher resolution is achieved with more precise entries, while lower resolution results from less accurate samples.
-It is typically determined by the quantization level $\Delta$, where a larger $\Delta$ corresponds to lower resolution. \end{itemize} The goal of achieving a covariance estimation that meets the requirement (\ref{Tolerace}) necessitates a trade-off among these three factors, as simultaneously minimizing all three is typically infeasible.
+It is typically determined by the quantization level $\Delta$, where a larger $\Delta$ corresponds to lower resolution. \end{itemize} The goal of achieving a covariance estimation that meets the requirement (\ref{Tolerace}) leads to trade-offs among these three factors, as simultaneously minimizing all three is typically infeasible.

-The trade-off between VSC and ESC have been extensively analyzed in \cite{eldar2020sample}, albeit without considering resolution.
+The trade-offs between VSC and ESC have been extensively analyzed in \cite{eldar2020sample}, albeit without considering resolution.
 The results demonstrate that, even with a relatively small ESC, (\ref{Tolerace}) can still be achieved by increasing the number of observed samples (i.e., VSC).
 On the contrary, in general covariance estimation settings, studies have shown that quantization, while reducing resolution, only slightly worsens the leading factors of the estimation error and does not affect the scaling order \cite{chen2023quantizing, chen2023quantized}.

-However, to the best of the authors' knowledge, no existing studies simultaneously consider the three factors of VSC, ESC, and resolution.
-The aim of this paper is to propose a novel estimator $\hat{T}$ that enables a reasonable trade-off among these three factors, thus advancing the understanding of covariance estimation in Toeplitz settings.
+However, to the best of our knowledge, no existing studies simultaneously consider the three factors of VSC, ESC, and resolution.
+The aim of this paper is to propose a novel estimator $\hat{T}$ that enables reasonable trade-offs among these three factors, thus advancing the understanding of covariance estimation in Toeplitz settings.